davepinch/pinchy.cc/content/topics/religion/christianity/bible-books/matthew/chapters/matthew-7/verses/matthew-7-29/matthew-7-29-kjv.md

 ---
-title: "For he taught them as one having authority, and not as the scribes."
+title: "Matthew 7:29 KJV"
-attribution: "Matthew 7:29 KJV"
+verse: "For he taught them as one having authority, and not as the scribes."
 King James Version of: "Matthew 7:29"
-type: quote
+type: verse
 tags:
-  - quote
+  - verse
 ---